kdbush64-create/otd-vault/gear-resmed-airfit-n30i.md

 #### PROPOSED_PATCH (REDESIGN_REQS)
 * **Rigid Rear Spine:** The elastic strap should be replaced with a semi-rigid "Halo" to prevent the frame from sliding forward.
-* **Friction-Lock Frame:** The silicone frame sections that pass over the temples should have a higher-friction texture to "bond" with the user's skin/hair, preventing the swivel from pulling the mask out of alignment.
+* **Friction-Lock Frame:** The silicone frame sections that pass over the temples should have a higher-friction texture to "bond" with the user's skin/hair.

 ---